Wheelchair Seat Cushions

 Honeycomb cushions typically cost more than other types of wheelchair cushions and may lose some of their shock absorption characteristics over time.
 For more information on the types of wheelchair cushions and pads, click here.

-Related Information
+Related Information - Wheelchair Seat Cushions

-Wheelchair Seat Cushions - Buying Tips
+Wheelchair Cushions - Buying Tips

 Mobility Resources